rchavezj/C_PlusPlus_Advance_Programming/README.md

 ![alt tag](c%2B%2B.jpg)

-1. General Information
-  The generic part of the syllabus contains detailed information about prohibiting cheating, due dates and times, submitting assignments, and verification of the submit.
-  Read it carefully, as you will be held responsible for it.

-  Directory : The directory /afs/cats.ucsc.edu/courses/cmps109-wm/ and its subdirectories contain all assignments, handouts, examples, old exams, etc.

-  Piazza : https://piazza.com/ is for questions and discussions that are appropriate in the classroom or lab section.

-  Assignments : All assignments must be submitted electronically and must work on the Unix servers (unix.ucsc.edu).

-  Due Dates : Due dates are announced in the README files in the course directory.
-  You must frequently check the README.

-  Cheating : Cheating will not be tolerated.
-See the secion on cheating in the generic part of the syllabus.

-  Grades : To pass the course, both the programming component and the testing component will be taken into consideration.
-Failing either component may be cause to fail the course.
-Your final grade will be computed as follows :
-    Programming assignments : 5 × 10% = 50%
-    Midterm and final tests in class : 2× 25% = 50%
-    Summer quarter does not have an exam week.

-2. Course Description from Catalog
-  CMPS-109.
-Advanced Programming.
-An introduction to object-oriented techniques of software development including data abstraction, inheritance, polymorphism, and object-oriented design.
-Extensive practice using a computer to solve problems, including construction of graphical user interfaces and a multithreaded client/server application.
-Prerequisites : CMPS-012B/M or CMPS-013H.

-3. Textbooks and References
-  Only the first textbook (by Stroustrup) is listed as ‘‘required’’.
-The others are optional references.

       (1) Bjarne Stroustrup : Prog ramming Principles and Practice Using C++, second edition.
 Addison-Wesley, 2014.
 ISBN 0-321-99278-4.
 This is an elementary textbook for a first course in C++.
 The previous edition will also